Maritime tax schemes

 October 3, 2024: During a debate in the House of Representatives, the Minister of Infrastructure and Water Management

-2023: In February 2023, the House of Representatives also passed a motion by Chris Stoffer (SGP), instructing the government to bring ships operating offshore fully under the scope of the tonnage tax regime and the wage withholding tax facilities for seafaring.
+2023: In February 2023, the House of Representatives also passed a motion by Chris Stoffer (SGP), instructing the government to bring ships operating offshore fully under the scope of the tonnage tax regime and the wage tax reduction scheme for seafarers.
 Of course, this must be worked out within European state aid frameworks.